Español

 Acute Myeloid Leukemia (AML) in Adults

-Prompt diagnosis and treatment of acute promyelocytic leukemia (APL), the M3 subtype of acute myeloid leukemia (AML), is very important because patients with APL can quickly develop life-threatening blood-clotting or bleeding problems if not treated.
+Prompt diagnosis and treatment of acute promyelocytic leukemia (APL), a subtype of acute myeloid leukemia (AML), is very important because people with APL can quickly develop life-threatening blood-clotting or bleeding problems if not treated.
 In fact, treatment might need to be started even if the diagnosis of APL is suspected but hasn't been confirmed yet by lab tests.

-The treatment of APL typically differs from the treatment of most other types of AML.
-The most important drugs for treating APL are non-chemo drugs called differentiating agents, like all-trans-retinoic acid (ATRA).
+APL treatment differs from the treatment of most other types of AML.
+The most important drugs for treating APL are non-chemo drugs called differentiating agents, including all-trans-retinoic acid (ATRA) and arsenic trioxide (ATO).
 Other treatments might include chemotherapy (chemo) and transfusions of platelets or other blood products.

 The goal of induction, the first part of treatment, is to get the number of leukemia cells to very low levels, putting the APL into remission.
 The most important drug in the initial treatment of APL is all-trans-retinoic acid (ATRA).
 This is usually combined with one of these: